sigp/lighthouse/book/src/ui-configuration.md

 [mkcert](https://github.com/FiloSottile/mkcert) is a tool that makes it super easy to generate a self-signed certificate that is trusted by your browser.

 To use it for `siren`, install it following the instructions.
-Then, run `mkdir certs; mkcert -cert-file certs/cert.pem -key-file certs/key.pem 127.0.0.1 localhost` (add or replace any IP or hostname that you would use to access it at the end of this command)
+Then, run `mkdir certs; mkcert -cert-file certs/cert.pem -key-file certs/key.pem 127.0.0.1 localhost` (add or replace any IP or hostname that you would use to access it at the end of this command).
+To use these generated certificates, add this to to your `docker run` command: `-v $PWD/certs:/certs`

 The nginx SSL config inside Siren's container expects 3 files: `/certs/cert.pem` `/certs/key.pem` `/certs/key.pass`.
 If `/certs/cert.pem` does not exist, it will generate a self-signed certificate as mentioned above.
 If `/certs/cert.pem` does exist, it will attempt to use your provided or persisted certificates.